Blade Runner 2049: Box office

 Blade Runner 2049 grossed $92.1 million in the United States and Canada, and $175.4 million in other territories, for a worldwide total of $267.5 million, against a production budget between $150–185 million.
-The projected worldwide total the film needed to gross in order to break even was estimated to be around $400 million, and in November 2017 The Hollywood Reporter wrote that the film was expected to lose the studio as much as $80 million.
+The projected worldwide total the film needed to gross in order to break even was estimated to be around $400 million, and in November 2017, The Hollywood Reporter wrote that the film was expected to lose Alcon as much as $80 million.
 Ridley Scott attributed the film's underperformance to the runtime, saying: "It's slow.
 Long.
 Too long.
 I would have taken out half an hour."

 In the United States and Canada, the film was initially projected to gross $43–47 million in its opening weekend.
 In September 2017, a survey from Fandango indicated that the film was one of the most anticipated releases of the season.
 It made $4 million from Thursday night previews, including $800,000 from IMAX theaters, but just $12.6 million on its first day, lowering weekend estimates to $32 million.
 It made $11.3 million on Saturday and went on to debut to $31.5 million, performing below both projections but still finishing first at the box office and marking the biggest openings of Villeneuve and Gosling's careers.
+The film would hold Gosling's opening weekend record for six years until 2023 when it was overtaken by Barbie.
 Regarding the opening weekend, director Villeneuve said, "It's a mystery.
 All the indexes and marketing tools they were using predicted that it would be a success.
 The film was acclaimed by critics.
 So everyone expected the first weekend's results to be impressive, and they were shocked.
 They still don't understand."

 Deadline Hollywood attributed the film's performance to the 163-minute runtime limiting the number of showtimes theaters could have, lack of appeal to mainstream audiences, and the marketing being vague and relying on nostalgia and established fanbase to carry it.
 In its second weekend, the film dropped 52.7% to $15.5 million, finishing second behind newcomer Happy Death Day ($26 million) and dropped another 54% in its third weekend to $7.2 million, finishing in 4th behind Boo 2!
-A Madea Halloween, Geostorm and Happy Death Day.
+A Madea Halloween, Geostorm, and Happy Death Day.

-Overseas, it was expected to debut to an additional $60 million, for a worldwide opening of around $100 million.
-The debut ended up making $50.2 million internationally, finishing number one in 45 markets, for a global opening of $81.7 million.
-It made $8 million in the United Kingdom, $4.9 million in Russia, $1.8 million in Brazil and $3.6 million in Australia.
-It debuted in China on October 27, and made $7.7 million in its opening weekend, which was considered a disappointment.
+Overseas, the film was expected to debut to an additional $60 million, for a worldwide opening of around $100 million.
+It actually made $50.2 million internationally, finishing number one in 45 markets, for a global opening of $81.7 million.
+The film made $8 million in the United Kingdom, $4.9 million in Russia, $1.8 million in Brazil, and $3.6 million in Australia.
+It debuted in China on October 27, where it made $7.7 million opening weekend, which was considered a disappointment.